-Clearly the above guide is general in nature.
+Clearly the above information is meant as a broad, general guide.
 With the huge range of regional variations – and the fact that there are always a few fish which do not stick to their supposed migratory patterns – the ability to say which species of fish will be in UK waters at any particular time of the year is always an inexact science.
 However, having a general understanding of the time of the year which certain fish species come to the UK allows anglers to plan which species they will target.
 Many anglers ensure that their light bass and spinning rods are ready along with their spinners, plugs and float fishing gear for the summer species.
-As the weather gets colder and the conditions worsen anglers may put away the lighter spinning/bass rod and use their heavier beachcasters to fish for winter species such as cod, with a larger specimen hopefully coming along for the angler preparing to brave the harsh and cold conditions encountered when fishing during a British winter.
+As the weather gets colder and the conditions worsen anglers may put away the lighter rods and use their heavier beachcasters to fish for winter species such as cod, with a larger specimen hopefully coming along for the angler preparing to brave the harsh and cold conditions encountered when fishing during a British winter.

 This article is © Britishseafishing.co.uk